csm-actions/securefix-action/README.md

 ### :bulb: Why are labels used?

 Securefix Action uses `label` event to trigger a server workflow.
-Generally `repository_dispatch` events are used to trigger workflows by API, but they require the permission `contents:write`.
+Generally `repository_dispatch` events are used to trigger workflows by API, but they require the permission `actions:write`.
-If we grant `contents:write` permissions to client workflows, this action has no sense because clients can create commits without this action.
+`actions:write` permissions is strong and dangerous, so we don't want to grant the permission.
 So we looked for alternative events from [all events](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows), and we found `label` event.
 Even if the permission is abused, the risk is low.